mjfernez/scripts-n-tools/julia-c/README.md

 # julia.c

-### Simple CLI for efficient Julia Set fractal parsing in C
+### Simple CLI for efficient Julia Set fractal rendering in C

 The motivation for this tool was to improve upon my earlier Julia Set code with a cleaner web app interface.
-But usingPython/numpy/PIL as the driver for image rendering was just too slow.
+But using Python/numpy/PIL as the driver for image rendering was just too slow.
 This is supposed to be a better driver program meant to be lightweight, and easy to be called from another application with not-so complicated syntax.